 Reviewing existing patents associated with paint/painting.

-Opening a paint tin requires tools and can be difficult if the paint around the rim has dried
+Additional tools are required to open a paint tin if the paint around the rim has dried

 Estimating accurate amounts of paint to pour into the tray is difficult

-Paint is often wasted because too much is poured into the tray
+Paint is often wasted through spilling during set up or because too much is poured into the tray

 Paint tins cannot be recycled

-During clean up, paint is often washed down the sink = bad for the environment
+During clean up, paint is often washed down the sink.
+This is is an environmental hazard